 Enjoy the Baked Blueberry Oatmeal as it is, or add toppings to suit your taste.

-For this recipe, I like to use a topping of plain yoghurt for extra creaminess and some fresh berries.
+For this recipe, I like to use a dollop of plain Greek yoghurt for extra creaminess and some fresh berries.

 You could also try: